PRESS PLAY ON YOUR ACTIVE OUTDOOR LIFESTYLE

-Running after the bike can be a little different, but don't panic; it will get easier as you continue to run.
-There are usually drinks stations on the run route, and again the route will be signposted and have officials.
+Running after the bike can be a little different, but don't panic, it will get easier as you continue to run.
+There are usually drink stations on the run route, and again the route will be signposted and have officials.

 You'll need to rack your bike and layout your kit before the race starts.

 Your helmet must be fastened before you move your bike and cannot be removed until the bike is racked again.
 Marshals and an official will be in transition and can answer any questions you might have.